AI in banking

 Backbase risk profile:

-• Vendor viability: Low risk - 20+ years, established growth
+• Vendor viability: Low - 20+ years, established growth

-• Integration risk: Low risk - proven connectors to major cores
+• Connectivity risk: Low - proven connectors to major cores

-• Regulatory risk: Low risk - deployed in regulated environments
+• Regulatory risk: Low - deployed across regulated environments globally

-• Support risk: Low risk - global support organization
+• Support risk: Low - global support organization

 OpenCoreOS risk profile:

-• Vendor viability: High risk - startup, privately funded
+• Vendor viability: High - startup, privately funded

-• Production risk: High risk - zero production deployments
+• Production risk: High - zero production deployments

-• Integration risk: Unknown - no proven track record
+• Connectivity risk: Unknown - no production track record

 • Regulatory risk: Unknown - no regulatory deployment history